Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 Stage 3

-the tumor is in lymph nodes near your lung, is bigger than 7cm, has moved into 1 or more of the parts of your body like diaphragm, chest wall, layers around your heart OR
+the tumor is in lymph nodes near your lungs, is bigger than 7cm, has moved into 1 or more of the parts of your body like diaphragm, chest wall, layers around your heart OR

 it is of any size but has moved into lymph nodes close to the heart and main airway on the same side of your chest where the affected lung is OR